Oregon Commentator: History

 The magazine was founded in the fall of 1983, primarily by Dane S. Claussen and Richard E. Burr.
-Claussen later became the editor and/or publisher of various US newspapers and magazines.
-He is now Editor-in-Chief/Executive Director of Nonprofit Sector News, and Lecturer of Strategic Communications at the University of Idaho, and former Executive Director of the American Civil Liberties Union of Nevada.
+Claussen later became the editor and/or publisher of various US newspapers and magazines, and a journalism/media professor.
+He is now Director of Research, Publications, and Professional Advancement at the National Communication Association, and former executive director of the American Civil Liberties Union of Nevada.
 Burr is a long-time editor at The Detroit News.
 Other co-founders included Robert Davis and the late Michael Rust, in addition to faculty adviser Paul S. Holbo.